QuimMilho/QuimMilho/README.md

 - 👋 Hi, I’m @QuimMilho.
 I'm a portuguese student of computer engineering!
-- 👀 I’m love programming and playing some games!
+- 👀 I like programming and playing some games!
 - 🌱 I’m currently learning C++ and have a good knowledge of Java, JavaScript and C.
 - 📫 You can reach me using my email jrodmilheiro@gmail.com or sending a DM to my Instagram @jmilheiro_